nsupdate-info/nsupdate.info/docs/security.rst

 * "sessionid" (host-only, to keep the session when you have logged-in to the web interface)

+If you have set WE_HAVE_SSL to True (because you run the software on a https site), you should also set *_COOKIE_SECURE to True to avoid the cookies getting transmitted via http.

 Be careful with domain cookies
 ------------------------------